gnithin/Notes/Notes/Regex/RegexNotes.md

 - [Regex Crossword](https://regexcrossword.com/) - This is a game.
 Not really a resource but a great way to flex those regex muscles
 - I haven't read any books, generally because I am cheap and I find technical books containing such a lot of information, to a point that my head starts hurting :p.
 But one book that always kept coming up during anything I read about regexes was this - [Mastering Regular Expressions](http://shop.oreilly.com/product/9780596528126.do) by Jeffrey E.F.
 Friedl.
 Hopefully someday I'll read it :)

 Questions?
 Comments?
 Corrections?

-Please raise a PR :)
+Please raise a PR here or Tweet out to me [@kamehameha_dbz](https://twitter.com/kamehameha_dbz)